pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 > [demos/rainbow.logo](../demos/rainbow.logo)<br>
 > [demos/xyplotter.logo](../demos/xyplotter.logo)<br>

+Our "arrow-keys" draws the four Arrow keys of a macBook Keyboard.
+Our "bkboxbox" and "fdboxbox" draw two boxes, one inside the other, one clockwise, the other anticlockwise.
+Our "headings" draws Lines of 30°, 45°, 60°, and 90° in each of the four Quadrants. draws something a lot like concentric circles, somewhat miscalculated by hand, with charm.
+Our "rainbow.logo"
+draws concentric circles, calculated by machine.
+Our "xyplotter.logo" draws a Parabola, twice, accelerating as it goes right, decelerating as it goes left

+To try each of these in turn,
+you can open them up, one at a time, and paste them into your chat with the Turtles

+At macOS, we know how to work with the Os-Copy/Paste-Clipboard.
-If you open up a third Terminal Window, then you can ask to try them one-at-a-time like so =>
+At macOS, you can open up a third Terminal Window to work with the Sh, and push them into the Clipboard together, one at a time

     for F in demos/*.logo; do echo; (set -xe; cat $F |pbcopy); read; done

-The "rainbow.logo"
-draws concentric circles, calculated by machine.
-The "like-a-rainbow.logo"
-draws something a lot like concentric circles, somewhat miscalculated by hand

-That Sh Script does the ⌘C Copy into your Os-Copy/Paste-Clipboard for you, where it calls for '|pbcopy'.
+That macOS Sh Script does the ⌘C Copy into your Os-Copy/Paste-Clipboard for you, over and over again, when it calls '|pbcopy'.
 But you have to do the ⌘V Paste part yourself, back into your second Terminal Window, where you've left the "🐢?"
-Turtle Chat going
+Turtle Chat going.
+And then you have to come back to your Sh Window and press Return to get the next one going

+Your macOS Sh Window can also try them all together, one after another

+    cat demos/*.logo |sed 's,tada,ht sleep 1 st,' |pq

 ### Play around